papaya-insurtech/pumpkin/Software_Artisan_Challenges/Experience_Sharing.md

 - Please provide an estimated timeline that you feel comfortable with.
 - This open assignment is designed to help us learn more about your experience, mindset, and problem-solving skills, allowing us to better prepare for the upcoming interview.
-- Feel free to use any format you prefer to share your insights.
 - If you have any issues, don't hesitate to contact us.

 ## Task